-The BW Community Arts School Dance Company, designed for ages 6-18, is a comprehensive dance program for serious dancers and for students looking to build their technical skill set.
-This company will work as a bridge to the dance industry and prepare serious students for a career in the arts.
-The purpose of this company is to give students the highest quality education in multiple dance genres to create the most well rounded dancer possible.
-Participants can expect exceptional instructors, intimate class settings, personalized critiques and focused instruction.
+The BW CAS Dance Company, designed for dancers ages 6 - 18, is a comprehensive dance program for serious dancers and students looking to build their technical skill set.
+Our goal is to give students the highest quality education in multiple dance genres and create the most well-rounded dancer possible.
+Dance Company works as a bridge to the dance industry, preparing serious students to reach their fullest potential.
+Participants can expect small class settings, personalized critiques, and focused instruction.

 If you have any questions about any of our Baldwin Wallace Community Arts School Dance Company, or to set up an audition for the Company, please contact us!

 Dancers may enroll in private lessons to receive one-on-one instruction from a Community Arts School faculty member.
 Private lessons allow each student to develop independently through the careful guidance and mentorship of expert, credentialed faculty.
 Dance private lessons focus on technique development, artistic quality, strength, flexibility, and speicifc skills appropriate for the age and level of the individual dancer.

 There are a limited number of dance private lessons available each semester.
 Dance private lessons are not guaranteed and are based on instructor and studio availability.

 Summer Dance Immersion

 July 10-15, 2022 | Registration begins February 1, 2022